 Alternative Dispute Resolution Team

-The College of Law’s Alternative Dispute Resolution (ADR) Competition Team provides students an opportunity to practice their mediation and arbitration skills to resolve disputes.
+The College of Law and Public Service’s Alternative Dispute Resolution (ADR) Competition Team provides students an opportunity to practice their mediation and arbitration skills to resolve disputes.
 Students who take part in the ADR Competition Team participate several times each year in events sponsored by the ABA Section of Dispute Resolution.

 Journal of Law Business and Ethics